Jail for former CEO who gave MOM false information to get work passes for his companies' foreign investors

 Chu Sau Ben, 59, who helmed Libra Group Limited, was sentenced to a five-week jail term on Monday (Jun 30) after pleading guilty to a charge under the Employment of Foreign Manpower Act.
 Two other charges were taken into consideration for his sentencing.

-He served as director of Libra Group Limited, Libra Engineering and Libra Building Construction from 1997 until 2020 and was also CEO and executive chairman of these companies at the time of the offences.
+He served as director of Libra Group Limited, Libra Engineering and Libra Building Construction from 1997 until 2020.
+He was also CEO and executive chairman of these companies at the time of the offences.

 Through its subsidiaries, Libra Group Limited mainly provided mechanical and electrical engineering services as a sub-contractor such as the installation of air-conditioning, electrical and plumbing systems.